GenoRobotics-EPFL/Myrio/README.md

 Myrio is a command-line application designed to identify the taxonomy of a plant from a sample.

-The name Myrio is inspired by the scientific name Myriophyllum spicatum, commonly known as Eurasian watermilfoil, an aquatic plant frequently found in the Léman.
+The name Myrio is inspired by the scientific name _Myriophyllum spicatum_, commonly known as Eurasian watermilfoil, an aquatic plant frequently found in the Léman.

 _If you are a contributor, please refer to [this document](/CONTRIBUTING.md)._

 > [!WARNING]
 > This project is still in early development.
 It lacks many of the features we intend to implement, and a fair amount of technical debt remains under the hood (especially with certain dependencies).
-We don’t currently recommend installing or using Myrio unless you're contributing or experimenting.
+We don’t currently recommend installing or using Myrio unless you are very interested in contributing or experimenting.
 > That said, the preliminary results using our simplified pipeline have been encouraging, and development will likely continue under the GenoRobotics umbrella, stay tuned.

+### Long half-finished list of things left to do

+- [ ] Extend the database to vascular plants (_Tracheophyta_) or even further if needed
+- [ ] Complement the (BOLD) database with other sources (e.g. Genebank)
+- [ ] Compress and make a release of the database(s) used (IMPORTANT: MUST BE LICENSED UNDER [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en), ATTRIBUTION SHOULD BE ADDED TO THE HEADER LINE OF THE FASTA SEQUENCES WHERE IT IS REQUIERED, WE CANNOT USE THE DATABASE ITSELF FOR COMMERCIAL PURPOSES)
+- [ ] License this codebase
+- [ ] Implement BLASTN into the main cli-pipeline
+- [ ] Implement a robust testing/scoring pipeline
+- [ ] Use a ./bin/ solution for executables used
+- [ ] Train a model to recognize the species instead of the genus
+- [ ] Make a logo
+- [ ] And much more ...

 ### Installation (stub, for Linux)